bwl21/zupfmanager/README.md

 # Import ABC Files
 zupfmanager import <directory>                          # Import ABC files from a directory
+                                                        # The last import path is automatically saved

 # Interactive Terminal UI
 zupfmanager ui                                          # Launch the terminal UI
 ```

+### Web Interface

+The web interface provides a modern, user-friendly way to manage your music projects:

+**Import Features:**
+- **Smart Path Persistence**: Automatically remembers your last import directory
+- **Quick Re-import**: One-click re-import from your most recent directory
+- **Drag & Drop Support**: Easy file and directory selection
+- **Real-time Progress**: Live feedback during import operations

+**Project Management:**
+- **Visual Project Overview**: See all projects and their songs at a glance
+- **Inline Configuration Editing**: Edit project configurations with syntax highlighting
+- **Build Status Tracking**: Monitor build progress and view results
+- **Song Assignment**: Easily add/remove songs from projects with priority and difficulty settings

+Access the web interface by starting the API server and opening http://localhost:8080 in your browser.

 ### Terminal User Interface